bhisaac/5eFP/5eFP-SRD.md

 >#### Grapple Rules for Monsters
 >Many monsters have special attacks that allow them to quickly grapple prey.
 When a monster hits with such an attack, it doesn’t need to make an additional ability check to determine whether the grapple succeeds, unless the attack says otherwise.
 >
 >A creature grappled by the monster can use its action to try to escape.
-To do so, it must succeed on a Performance check.
+To do so, it must succeed on a contested Performance check.

 ### Equipment
 A stat block rarely refers to equipment, other than armor or weapons used by a monster.
 A creature that customarily wears clothes, such as a humanoid, is assumed to be dressed appropriately.